The Top 4 Easiest Ways To Have An Environmental Impact With Your Direct Mail:

 Encourage recycling

-The circular economy model encourages the recycling and reusing of resources.
-You can’t recycle an email or SMS message, but you can encourage the recycling of paper.
+The circular economy model encourages resource recycling and reuse.
+You can’t recycle an email or SMS message, but you can encourage paper recycling.
 Nearly 70% of paper is recycled in Canada.
 We can help improve this by adding the “Please Recycle” logo.

 Use AIIM’s Carbon-Neutral Direct mail program